 While the gentle slapping of the water against the side of the boat lulled me to sleep, I found the morning even more peaceful.
 Indeed, there’s a kind of magic to waking up surrounded by swirling mists that only a houseboater can experience.

-Sounds, I discovered, stick in the fog, so the splat of a trout as it jumps outside the bedroom window lasts as long as a crack of thunder.
+Sounds, I discovered, stuck in the fog, so the splat of a trout as it jumped outside the bedroom window lasted as long as a crack of thunder.
 The ducks seemed to be quacking right on the deck overhead, while the swoosh, swoosh, swoosh of the houseboat pulling against the mooring on shore became a lullaby luring me back to dreamland.

 Visit Cumberland Gap and Lake Cumberland